Special Educational Needs and Disability (SEND) and Inclusion Policy

 - All staff have basic knowledge of Makaton signs and access to Makaton guidance manuals.
 Some staff have attended intensive Makaton training.

-- The Head Teacher, (SENDCo) and the Higher Level Teaching Assistant at Golborne and Maxilla have been trained in TEACCH.
+- The Head Teacher, (SENDCo) and the Higher Level Teaching Assistant at Golborne and Maxilla have been trained in TEACCH and SCERTS.

 - The Higher Level Teaching Assistant at Golborne and Maxilla has been trained in Portage.